MattKear/ardupilot/libraries/AP_FuelCell/README.md

 # AP_FuelCell

-support for complex power systems
+Support for intelligent energy 650w / 800w power systems.
+ArduPilot treats the fuel cell as a battery monitor.

 ## Paramiters